 The turkey tail mushroom provides a plethora of nutritional benefits, thanks to compounds called phenols and flavonoids.
 These compounds have incredible anti-inflammatory potential and are known to combat oxidative stress, as well as slow down aging.

 These mushrooms also contain beta-glucans, compounds with known anti-obesity properties.
 Animal studies have shown that the beta-glucans found in turkey tail mushrooms aided in gut health and metabolism while reducing the risk of obesity in mice.

-Commonly referred to as the mushroom of immortality, reishi is a true antioxidant powerhouse.
+Commonly referred to as the mushroom of immortality, reishi (Ganoderma lucidum) is a true antioxidant powerhouse.
 Many use it for its anti-cancer properties, as this medicinal mushroom was shown to be quite beneficial for breast cancer, in particular.

 Additionally, reishi is a great fungus to add to your diet as a way to fight fatigue and mild symptoms of depression.
 Plus, combining reishi with other medicinal mushrooms, such as lion’s mane and porcini mushrooms, could boost the brain-boosting benefits you get from these fungi.

 Chaga mushrooms land themselves among the healthiest mushrooms you can consume thanks to their beneficial effects on immune function.
 These adaptogenic mushrooms have the potential to slow the spread of cancer, reduce inflammation, lower cholesterol levels, and improve skin and hair quality.

 Chaga mushrooms grow on birch trees and prefer the cooler climate of northern Europe, Russia, Alaska, and Canada.
 Due to their popularity, coupled with relative scarcity, chaga mushroom extracts are quite expensive and hard to find.